Sub-Fibonacci behavior in numerical semigroup enumeration: Statistics of Numerical Semigroups

 Now suppose $k > 0$.
-If $j = k + (3-q)m$, since $j < m$ we must have $q \geq 3$.
-For a semigroup of length $3$, $j$ is simply the length of the prefix of the associated Kunz word, so we conclude that for sufficiently large $g$,
+Since $j = k + (3-q)m$ and $j < m$ we must have $q \geq 3$.
+For a semigroup of depth $3$, the quantity $j$ is simply the length of the prefix of the associated Kunz word (in the sense of \cref{def:prefix}).
+Thus, in light of \cref{prop:3kdecomp}, the number of semigroups of depth $3$ with $f-2m=k$ is, for sufficiently large $g$, given by $\sum_{w \in \cals_k} F_{g+1-g(w)}$.
+This implies that for large $g$,

 Therefore,

 This concludes the proof. \end{proof} This technique can likely be extended to answer related statistical questions.